A7MED970/ProjectManagement/doc.md

 ---

-## 4. Work Breakdown Structure (WBS)
+### 3.2 Work Breakdown Structure (WBS)

-### 7.1 WBS Overview
+**Category:** Scope Baseline

-The WBS is a deliverable-oriented hierarchical decomposition of the total project scope and forms the basis for schedule, cost, and resource planning.
+The Work Breakdown Structure (WBS) is a deliverable-oriented hierarchical decomposition of the total project scope.
+It defines all the work required to complete the CampusConnect Mobile Application project and forms the foundation for schedule, cost, and resource planning.

+#### 3.2.1 WBS Overview
+The WBS ensures that no project work is overlooked and that all deliverables are clearly defined and manageable.

-### 7.2 WBS Hierarchy
+#### 3.2.2 WBS Hierarchy
 1.0 CampusConnect Mobile Application
 1.1 Project Management
 1.2 Requirements & Design